 1. Tests that Focus on Technical Skills

-Most companies, rather every company out there use tests to determine a candidate’s skill level.
+Most companies, rather than every company out there use tests to determine a candidate’s skill level.
 However, it is one of the major influential factors that misguide the hiring process in many ways.

 A lot of these tests are not prepared by Subject Matter Experts (SMEs) but rather by the HR people.
 They focus more on aptitude tests but very less on technical skills tests which demands the need for a formal hiring assessment tool.